All Research Centers

 Broad Institute | Dana-Farber Cancer Institute | Boston Children's Hospital

-Partnering with patients to define the clinical and genomic landscape of rare aggressive sarcomas in children and adults.
+Partnering with patients to define the clinical and genomic landscape of rare aggressive sarcomas

 Rare cancers make up over 25% of tumors in U.S. adults, but these cancers are hard to study because a relatively small number of people are diagnosed with them each year.
 The Count Me In PE-CGS U2C Research Center will work directly with patients across the United States and Canada with two rare cancers – osteosarcoma and leiomyosarcoma – to generate a large shared dataset of integrated clinical, genomic, molecular, and patient-reported data.
 This work aims to provide data that will fuel future discoveries, lead to new treatment strategies, and inform future patient-partnered research efforts in other cancer types.